sundropgold/Bamazon/README.md

 ![supervisor options](images/screenshot_addproductsalestable.png)

 3) When the supervisor picks the view product sales department, they will see a table in the terminal with the following information: department id, department name, over head costs, product sales, and total profit.
 This is created by doing an inner join on the departments and products tables.
-(Total profit is calculated on the fly and not actually included in either the departments or products tables.)
+(Total profit is calculated on the fly and not actually included in either the departments or products tables.
+Only products that have product sales and total profit greater than 0 are shown.)

 ![supervisor view sales](images/screenshot_viewsales.png)